 Relationship between temperature and speed in 3D printing

 The reason I put these two parameters together on the same post is that they are intimately related to each other.
 If you think about it, higher speed implies that more filament is going to be extruded in the same amount of time.
-This requires that the temperature should be high enough to avoid the nozzle from clogging.
+This requires that the temperature be high enough to avoid the nozzle from clogging.

-Additionally, if your speed is too high, your cooling fans may not be able to cool down the laid filament fast enough at certain parts of your print and lead to uneven layers.
+Additionally, if your speed is too high, your cooling fans may not be able to cool down the filament fast enough at certain parts of your print and lead to uneven layers.

 Now that you know all about the theory of temperature and movement speed in 3D printing, you may as well start experimenting with your specific combination of printer, filaments, and designs.